Salvation By Works?

 By Carlton Foster – March 2013

-This issue started in the Garden of Eden when Adam, the representative of the human race sinned and turned from God; we were turned to Satan.
-A law was violated and justification was realized because of our actions.
-In order for us to turn to Jesus, a principle has to be done so that our actions can fulfill the law for justification to be realized.
+This issue started in the Garden of Eden when Adam, the representative of the human race, sinned and turned from God; we were turned to Satan.
+A law was violated and justification was realized because of our actions – we are dying!
+In order for us to turn to Jesus, a principle has to be done so that our actions can fulfill the law for justification to live eternally.

-So, the principle is a human have to live a perfect life, and anyone who aligns, or gives allegiance (by our actions) to this perfect human will be “turned” to him.
-Jesus was born as a human, lived a perfect life and died and raised again; now the principle is established, the next step to the process is to believe in Jesus and we are saved, or turned from Satan, and turned to Jesus.
+So, the principle is this: a human has to live a perfect life, and anyone who aligns, or gives allegiance (by our actions) to this perfect human will be “turned” to him.
+Jesus was born as a human, lived a perfect life and died, and was raised again; now the principle is established; the next step to the process is to believe in Jesus and we will be saved, so we will turn from Satan, and turn to Jesus.

 1) The Principle – Satan established an order contrary to God.